MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/design-loop-components.md

 ## Loop component key features

-The following table lists out the key features of a Loop component:
+The following table lists the key features of a Loop component:

 | Feature | Description |
 |---|---|